Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: METHOD

 \subsection{Reasoner for Preference Matching}

 Given all the aspect-preference summaries of a user and an item, Reason4Rec adopts a reasoner to evaluate their matching degree, generating reasons for why the user might like or dislike the item.

 $\bullet\quad$\textbf{Reasoner Instantiation.} Formally, given a user-item pair $(u, i)$, we aggregate the aspect-preference summaries from their historical interactions $\mathcal{H}_u$ and $\mathcal{H}_i$ in chronological order into a single prompt, tasking the reasoner to measure the preference matching between $u$ and $i$.
-The reasoner is also implemented by another QLoRA adapter on the same LLM.
-An example of the reasoning prompt is shown below:
+The reasoner prompt is given as an example.

 $\bullet\quad$\textbf{Reasoner Fine-tuning.} Given a historical interaction between user $u$ and item $i$, we propose using target item review $c_{ui}$ to guide the reasoner learning, because users would explicitly explain their preferences in verbalized reviews.
 However, directly using reviews for supervision suffers from noise issues, since user reviews often contain low-quality comments or preference-irrelevant details (see evidence in Section~\ref{sec:impact_of_verbalized}).
 Thus, we employ a generation-then-filter strategy: using ChatGPT first generates diverse reasons why user $u$ might like or dislike item $i$, and a reward model then selects the high-quality reasons based on target item review $c_{ui}$.
 The selected high-quality reasons are used for reasoner learning through SFT.